Emergent Executes Letter of In - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / November 23, 2022 / Emergent Health Corp.
-(OTC PINK:EMGE) announces it has executed a letter of intent to partner with Lumina Industries, Inc. ("Lumina"), the world's first Artificial Intelligence ("AI") webcam to commence its "Content Based Marketing" Initiative through Influencers.
+NEW YORK, NY / ACCESSWIRE / November 29, 2022 / Emergent Health Corp.
+(OTC PINK:EMGE) through its subsidiary PharmaZu announces it has executed a letter of intent to partner with MeetHook, LLC. ("MeetHook") to jointly develop "PharmaZu Virtual Visits", a platform for pet owners to have 24/7 access to qualified veterinary specialists for the USD 119.6 million global veterinary telehealth marketplace.

-Lumina is a tiny, premium webcam that provides adaptive color correction, a realistic depth of field effect, and AI features - including adjustable bokeh and cameraman effects - so you'll always look your best.
-The Lumina software detects your face and smooths it, detects the background and adds some blur.
+Though there are several platforms that offer 24/7 access to "a qualified veterinarian", combining MeetHook with Pharmazu will allow the pet owner the unique ability to choose across a wide spectrum of their choice of specialists in an easy to access format adding a premium, feature-rich product to PharmaZu's business model that services the pet owner end to end.
+MeetHook-PharmaZu will create a real-time "live", seamless, integrated platform, with secure integration in one platform that is not based on Zoom/Skype/Facetime.
+The live Pet Telehealth Virtual Visits will provide full documentation from recorded session advice to billable time and files can easily be shared during the visit.
+MeetHook and Pharmazu will operate under a Revenue share model.

-Emergent has commenced its marketing initiative by enlisting Influencers to spread the word of the products developed and being developing through its subsidiaries Evolutionary Biologics and PharmaZu
+PharmaZu and MeetHook plan to introduce the PharmaZu Virtual Visits On Demand platform in early 2023 and expect to generate significant Revenues thereafter with no cost of goods.
+This is a pure Rev Share platform with Emergent Health and the Professionals involved creating their own content.

 ABOUT EMERGENT HEALTH CORPORATION